 In curl's tradition of only doing the basics unless you tell it differently,

-it doesn't follow HTTP redirects by default.
+it does not follow HTTP redirects by default.
 Use the

 -L, --location to tell